 Do you enjoy researching and interacting with students?
 Can you imagine yourself as an academic?
 Then you are likely interested in becoming a college professor.

 But do you know how long it takes to become a professor?
-Well, it typically takes about 10 to 15 years to become a professor – 4 years for undergraduate education and 4 to 7 years for graduate school / doctoral dissertation.
+Becoming a professor typically takes 10 to 15 years – 4 years for undergraduate education and 4 to 7 years for graduate school / doctoral dissertation.

 But do you know the qualifications you need or processes to take you should take to attain this status?

-This article explores the roles of professors, requirements, earning potential, and step-by-step procedures on how to become a professor.
+This article explores the roles of professors, requirements, earning potential, and step-by-step procedures for becoming a professor.

 Read on to learn more.

-Professors are persons employed by public and private institutions, to instruct students on different academic and practical subjects.
+Public and private institutions employ professors to instruct students on different academic and practical subjects.

-Furthermore, professors are highly educated, and while a large part of their job is teaching, most professors conduct research, write, and publish scholarly articles.
+Furthermore, professors are highly educated, and while most of their job is teaching, most professors conduct research, write, and publish scholarly articles.

-However, besides teaching, professors also prepare assignments, help students with questions, interact with teaching assistants, serve on academic committees, award grades, and so on.
+However, besides teaching, professors also prepare assignments, help students with questions, interact with teaching assistants, serve on academic committees, award grades, etc.

 Requirements and qualifications to become a professor

-To become a professor, you need to meet certain requirements and have some basic qualifications.
+To become a professor, you must meet certain requirements and have some basic qualifications.
 These may, however, vary depending on schools and disciplines.

-Generally, you are expected to meet the following requirements before you can become a professor.
+Generally, you must meet the following requirements before becoming a professor.

 1. A Ph.D. degree